- 480200 - Newcastle (Callaghan)

 If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to a new program go to http://www.newcastle.edu.au/service/credit-transfer/ and click on How to apply for credit.

-Honours is awarded on the basis of superior performance attained throughout the program and dissertation.
+Graded Honours is awarded on the basis of superior performance attained throughout the program and dissertation.
+Performance is based on a three year WAM where 2000, 3000 and 4000 level courses are weighted.

 It is a requirement that students complete a total of 16 weeks relevant practical experience prior to commencing their final year (4th year) of study.
 Further information may be obtained from the Program Convenor or Student Hub.